keboola/connection-docs/overview/index.md

 [Keboola CLI](https://developers.keboola.com/cli/) (Command Line Interface) is a set of commands for operating your cloud data pipeline.
 It can be installed in the Windows, macOS, and Linux environments.

+## AI Assistance
+Keboola AI feature can increase your productivity in several areas, for example:

+* Suggesting descriptions of configurations, including [transformations](/transformations), [components](/components) and [flows](/orchestrator).
+Note that as part of description generation, the configuration might be sent to MS Azure AI service.
+For this reason, do not place any secrets (API keys and passwords) into the code of transformations.
+Secrets marked as such are not sent anywhere.
+* Explaining of errors.
+When a job finishes in failure an error is reported.
+You can request an explanation of this error.
+Note that as part of explanation generation, the error might be sent to MS Azure AI service.

 ## Keboola Support
 When working with the Keboola platform, you are never on your own, and there are multiple [ways to obtain support](/management/support/) from us.
 To solve your problem or to gain context, our support staff may join your project when requested.